LugoBlogger/TE-201-428-artificial-intelligence/installation.md

    Python.
 There is a possibility that you have a Python program that resides outside the Anaconda and Miniconda.

-2. TO remove them, you can uninstall in "Add or Remove Program" menu
+2. To remove them, you can uninstall in "Add or Remove Program" menu

 3. Please follow carefully all the steps.
 Most of the students missed the step and made many typoes in entering the commands